klownfish/fjalar_firmware/README.md

 Run `west build application/flight_controller/ -p auto -b fjalar -t flash` to build and flash.

 ### Native simulation
-Both the tracker and flight firmware supports compiling for `native_sim_64` allowing you to run it natively.
+Both the tracker and flight firmware supports compiling for `native_sim` allowing you to run it natively.
 This only works on linux, if you are on Windows try using WSL 2 (WSL 1 doesn't work).

-To run natively change the board to `-b native_sim_64` and use `-t run` instead of `-t flash`
+To run natively change the board to `-b native_sim` and use `-t run` instead of `-t flash`

+`west build application/flight_controller/ -p auto -b native_sim -t run`